-The Khaki “RDF” combat uniform was tested with other desert camouflage like chocolate chip camouflage and desert night camouflage.
+The Khaki “RDF” combat uniform was tested with other desert camouflages like chocolate chip and desert night.
 The interesting thing is, the date of the photo is far more earlier than both DBDU and Night Desert Camouflage Parka’s NSN’s assign date.

 Besides these issued caps and hats, there are also some interesting experimental little things from NLAB.